philip0000000/irrational-number-cipher/README.md

 110578
 ```

-5. Encrypt:
+5. Encrypt
 ```
 python sqrtCipher.py -e long_plain_text.txt sqrt.txt long_plain_text2.txt
 ```
-6. Decrypt:
+6. Decrypt
 ```
 python sqrtCipher.py -de long_plain_text2.txt sqrt.txt long_plain_text3.txt
 ```

 #### Check that the encryption is good
 1. Check the character count in the encrypted file.
-The encrypted file should have an equal amount of characters for each character(1/255 = 0.003).
+Each character in the encrypted file should appear an equal number of times (1/255 = 0.003).
 ```
 python sqrtCipher.py -di long_plain_text2.txt
 ```
-2. Check the cluster of characters to ensure that it is evenly distributed.
+2. Check the clustering of characters to ensure they are evenly distributed.
 All characters in the table should have the same value.
 ```
 python sqrtCipher.py -dist long_plain_text2.txt
 ```